Kunals0612/System-Design/README.md

   - A process consists of instructions in machine code.
 A program in execution is called a process.

   - Thread is the basic unit of execution or CPU utilization.

+## Defination

+   A program is a passive entity, which is a file containing a list of instructions stored on a disk (often called an executable file).
+A process on the other hand is an active entity with a program counter specifying the next               instruction to be executed and a set of associated resources.
+A program becomes a process when an executable file is loaded into memory.